mikemoraned/tautona/README.md

 If you'd like to share the visualisation, you can just share the contents of the vis/ directory.

-If you want to share, but don't want to give away your channel names then try
+If you want to share, but don't want to give away too much about your channel names then try

     python3 visualise.py --in content.sims.json --out vis/vis.json --obfuscate

-This will replace parts of channel names with a consistent, but arbitrary, replacement e.g. "my-channel-name" becomes "mazut-duller-toffy".
+This will replace parts of channel names with an internally consistent, but arbitrary, replacement e.g. "my-channel-name" becomes "mazut-duller-toffy" and "my-other-channel-name" becomes "mazut-tumefy-duller-toffy".
+The intent of this is to retain any insight from spotting similar-sounding channel names being related by content, without actually letting anyone know the real names of the channels.

+These names are randomized so the exact replacement you see will be different.
 By default this will look for random replacement words in /usr/share/dict/words, but you can point it to any file you like

     python3 visualise.py --in content.sims.json --out vis/vis.json --obfuscate --words-file your-words-file